thesigns/Fit/README.md

 # Fit

-*Version 0.10.0*
+*Version 0.11.0*

 *Note: This is a very "work in progress" personal project.
-Version 0.9 introduces some changes in log.fit format which make the new version incompatible with repositories saved by the previous version.
+Version 0.11.0 introduces some changes in log.fit format which make the new version incompatible with repositories saved by the previous version.
 It is possible to fix the file manually.
 Sorry!*

-Fit is a free CLI (Command Line Interface) application developed in C#, designed to store physical and mental personal metrics such as weight, height, and emotional states, with plans to include additional features pertaining to health and well-being in the future.
+Fit is a free Command Line Interface application designed to store physical and mental personal metrics such as weight, height, and emotional states, with plans to include additional features pertaining to health and well-being in the future.

-Among other things, future updates will introduce features for generating reports from stored data, exporting functionalities, and more.

 ## Usage